-Since 1995, the California Academy of Sciences Summer Systematics Institute (SSI) with support from NSF's Research Experiences for Undergraduates (REU) initiative and the Academy's Robert T. Wallace endowment has addressed critical issues such as world-wide threats to biodiversity, the origins and diversification of life, phylogenetic systematics and evolutionary biology, which have become critical components of undergraduate education.
+Since 1995, the California Academy of Sciences' Summer Systematics Institute (SSI), with support from NSF's Research Experiences for Undergraduates (REU) program and the Academy's Robert T. Wallace endowment, has addressed critical topics including; worldwide threats to biodiversity, the origins and diversification of life, phylogenetic systematics, and evolutionary biology.

-SSI is an 8-week paid research internship at our state-of-the-art research facility and museum in Golden Gate Park, San Francisco.
-This world renowned venue continues to offer undergraduates important insights into the contributions that museum-based research can make to issues facing society today.
-The program accommodates up to ten undergraduate students.
-This internship is made possible by the National Science Foundation and a generous gift from the Robert T. Wallace Endowment for undergraduate research experiences.
-One internship in Biological Illustration is integrated with the SSI program.
+SSI is a nine-week paid research internship at our state-of-the-art research facility and museum in San Francisco’s Golden Gate Park.
+This world-renowned venue offers undergraduates important insights into the contributions that museum-based research can make to issues facing society today by providing them the opportunity to do museum-based research for the summer.
+The program accommodates up to 10 undergraduate students.
+This internship is made possible by the National Science Foundation and the Robert T. Wallace Endowment for undergraduate education.

 How to Apply